ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2024-09-29】[LedgerHQ / ledger-live](https://github.com/LedgerHQ/ledger-live) - Mono-repository for packages related to Ledger Live and its JavaScript ecosystem.
+* 【2024-09-29】[brookhong / Surfingkeys](https://github.com/brookhong/Surfingkeys) - Map your keys for web surfing, expand your browser with javascript and keyboard.
 * 【2024-09-27】[ThePansmith / Monifactory](https://github.com/ThePansmith/Monifactory) - A Modern Remaster of Nomifactory
 * 【2024-09-25】[chrishubert / whatsapp-api](https://github.com/chrishubert/whatsapp-api) - This project is a REST API wrapper for the whatsapp-web.js library, providing an easy-to-use interface to interact with the WhatsApp Web platform.
 * 【2024-09-23】[Neet-Nestor / Telegram-Media-Downloader](https://github.com/Neet-Nestor/Telegram-Media-Downloader) - A script allowing you to download images and videos from Telegram web even if the group restricts downloading.